index

 }

-The problem was that we could not get valid csrf_tokens to talk to the api.php but now we knew the parameters for api.php and, after some testing, found it to be vulnerable to xss.
-This was caused by a wrong Content-Type Content-Type: text/html; in combination with json_encode.
+The problem was that we could not get valid CSRF tokens to talk to api.php, but now we knew the parameters and, after some testing, found it to be vulnerable to XSS.
+This was caused by an incorrect Content-Type (Content-Type: text/html;) combined with json_encode.

 timehacker_burpxss